watertap-org/watertap/docs/technical_reference/property_models/modified_ADM1.rst

 Modified ADM1 Property Package
 ==============================
+.. raw:: html

+    <style> .red {color:red} </style>
+    <style> .green {color:green} </style>

+.. role:: red

+.. role:: green

 This package is an extension of the base ADM1 model and implements properties and reactions of an anaerobic digestion model for wastewater treatment using an anaerobic digester as provided in
 `Batstone, D. J. et al. (2002) <https://iwaponline.com/wst/article-abstract/45/10/65/6034>`_ and `Rosen and Jeppsson (2006) <https://www.iea.lth.se/WWTmodels_download/TR_ADM1.pdf>`_.

 This Anaerobic Digestion Model no.1 (ADM1) makes the following modifications to the base ADM1 model as provided in: `Flores-Alsina, X. et al. (2016) <https://www.sciencedirect.com/science/article/pii/S0043135416301397>`_
+Throughout this documentation, text in :red:`red` have been removed from the Modified ADM1 model and text in :green:`green` have been added into the Modified ADM1 model.
    * tracks inorganic phosphorus (S_IP), polyhydroxyalkanoates (X_PHA), polyphosphates (X_PP), phosphorus accumulating organisms (X_PAO), potassium (S_K), and magnesium (S_Mg)
    * removes the composite material variable (X_C) and the associated disintegration reaction
    * adds 7 additional reactions